CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (4) One-half of one per cent of the per-bushel price of oats at the first point of sale.

-(C) The operating committee shall deposit all money collected under this section with a bank or savings and loan association as defined in sections 1101.01 and 1151.01 of the Revised Code.
+(C) The operating committee shall deposit all money collected under this section with a bank as defined in section 1101.01 of the Revised Code.
 All money so collected and deposited shall be used only for defraying the costs of administration of the marketing program and for carrying out sections 924.20 to 924.30 of the Revised Code.
 The operating committee shall not use any assessments that it levies for any political or legislative purpose or for preferential treatment of one person to the detriment of any other person affected by the grain marketing program.

 (D) The operating committee shall refund to a producer the assessments that it collects from the producer not later than thirty days after receipt of a valid application by the producer for a refund, provided that the producer complies with the procedures for a refund established by the committee under section 924.24 of the Revised Code.